-If any software updates are available for the system they will be listed on this screen.
-If updates are available, they can be installed from this screen:
+If any software updates are available for the system, they will be listed here and can be installed from this screen:

 If the Cockpit Software Updates screen is not available, it can be installed as follows:

-To add another system, click on the + button highlighted in Figure 8-14 above, enter the IP address or host name of the other system and select a color by which to distinguish this server from any others added to Cockpit before clicking on the Add button:
+Click the Add new host button and enter the IP address or hostname of the other system and select a color by which to distinguish this server from any others added to Cockpit before clicking on the Add button:

-The Cockpit web interface allows remote system administration tasks to be performed visually from within a web browser without the need to rely on the command-prompt and command-line tools.
-Once installed and enabled, the system administrator simply opens a web browser, connects to the remote server and signs into the Cockpit interface.
-Behind the scenes, Cockpit uses the same command-line tools as those available via the command prompt, thereby allowing both options to be used without the risk of configuration conflicts.
-Cockpit uses a modular framework allowing additional extensions to be added, and for custom extensions to be developed and integrated.
-A Cockpit session can be used to administer a single server, or configured to access multiple servers simultaneously.
+The Cockpit web interface allows remote system administration tasks to be performed visually from within a web browser without relying on the command prompt and command-line tools.
+Once installed and enabled, the system administrator opens a web browser, connects to the remote server, and signs into the Cockpit interface.
+Behind the scenes, Cockpit uses the same command line tools as those available via the command prompt, allowing both options to be used without the risk of configuration conflicts.
+In addition, Cockpit uses a modular framework enabling additional extensions to be added and for custom extensions to be developed and integrated.
+A Cockpit session can be used to administer a single server or configured to access multiple servers simultaneously.